ms7ru/STUDY/readme.md

 ## Background

-The code is designed as a clone of *My Adventures with Anxiety*.
-It's a creative take on simulating internal conflicts, offering an engaging and interactive experience.
+The code is designed as a clone of *Adventures with Anxiety*. and also maches my theam *You are your own enemy*

 ---